M0rrisChang/Smart-Contract/Solidity/Solidity-Tutorial.md

   return bar;
 }
 ```
-Note that functions could have arguments, and it is just like how other language goes.
+Note that functions could have arguments, and it is just like how other language does.
 ```JavaScript
 function foo(string bar) {
   ...